BasicPrimitives/react/docs/DragNDrop.md

 # Drag & Drop Support

-Basic Primitives Diagrams library for React was created with only one purpose, it is to be compliant with [React Drag & Drop](http://react-dnd.github.io/react-dnd/about) library.
+Our React diagramming components library is compliant with [React Context](https://reactjs.org/docs/context.html) and [React Drag & Drop](http://react-dnd.github.io/react-dnd/about).
 The only option to achieve this is to render all content using React Virtual DOM without direct DOM manipulations.

-In the best software engineering traditions our library does not implement any Drag & Drop related functionally.
+In the best software engineering traditions, our library does not implement any Drag & Drop related functionally.
 Everything as before is achieved via item templates customizations.

 See [React Drag & Drop](http://react-dnd.github.io/react-dnd/about) library for reference and samples